Ghazal 14, Verse 2

 RELIGIONS: {60,2}

-The apparent reference in the verse is to the widespread use of lamps in Hindu temples, and the ceremonial opening of doors to permit a formal viewing of the image.
-Note that the comparison is a favorable one, based on radiance, beauty, and a lofty elegance.
+The 'idol-temple' analogy in the verse evokes the widespread use of lamps in Hindu temples, and the ceremonial opening of doors to permit a formal viewing of the image.
+As so often in the ghazal, the comparison is a favorable one, based on radiance, beauty, and a lofty elegance.

 Ghalib makes a much more amusing and rakish use of the stars' coming out, in {111,3}.